MarceloDJunior/home-broker/broker-service/README.md

 To get a local copy up and running, follow these simple steps:

 1. Clone the repository
-2. Make sure Docker and Docker Compose are installed on your machine.
+2. Make sure Go, Docker and Docker Compose are installed on your machine.
 3. Run `docker-compose up` to start Kafka and Zookeeper.
 4. Run the service using `go run cmd/trade/main.go`.